mehrdadrafiei/movies-quiz/README.md

-Simple quiz game to guess Movies!
+Simple quiz game to guess Movies! written with Django.